 For each resource, the total SUC, MLC, TC, Bid Costs together with the energy and AS bid costs, and market revenues from RUC, and RTM are netted together for each Settlement Interval.
 If the difference between the total costs and the market revenues is positive in the relevant market, then the net amount represents a Shortfall.
 If the difference is negative in the relevant market, the net amount represents a Surplus.
-For each resource or, in the case of a MSS entity that has elected net settlement, all MSS resources collectively, the RUC, and RTM Shortfalls and Surpluses are then netted over all hours of a Trading Day.
+For each resource, the RUC, and RTM Shortfalls and Surpluses are then netted over all hours of a Trading Day.
 Net Surpluses from either of the RUC or RTM markets offset any net shortfalls from the RTM or RUC market, respectively, over the entire Trading Day.
 If the net Trading Day amount is positive (a Shortfall), the Scheduling Coordinator receives a BCR Uplift Payment equal to the net Trading Day amount.

 Bid Cost Recovery for resource costs in the IFM, RUC and RTM markets is determined for each Settlement Interval based upon a resource’s performance and delivered energy relative to its Expected Energy.
 Pre-calculation RUC Net Amount, as described herein, provides the net Shortfall or Surplus for the RUC component of Bid Cost Recovery.

+With the Day Ahead Market Enhancement (DAME) initiative, RUC refers to Residual Unit Commitment for Reliability Capacity, which covers both the new products Reliability Capacity Up (RCU) and Reliability Capacity Down (RCD).

 Description

+In this BPM, starting whenever is the Go-live date of DAME/EDAM initiatives, the term RUC will correspond to the residual unit commitment process for Reliability Capacity where Reliability Capacity Up (RCU) and/or Reliability Capacity Down (RCD) is awarded.
+Further, in this document, the acronym RUC (just so we can keep mostly the same name as before) will be a shorthand for both RCU and RCD and can take the place of RCU/RCD.
+Where necessary to differentiate the Up or Down product, RCU or RCD will be specified.

-For each Settlement Interval, this pre-calculation will generate the RUC Bid Costs, RUC Market Revenue, and the RUC Net Amount as the net difference between RUC costs and RUC revenue for Bid Cost Recovery Eligible Resources that .
+For each Settlement Interval, this pre-calculation will generate the RUC Bid Costs, RUC Market Revenue, and the RUC Net Amount as the net difference between RUC costs and RUC revenue for Bid Cost Recovery Eligible Resources that got RCU or RCD awards in a single Trading Day.
+In any given settlement period, a resource can only be awarded RCU, or RCD, but not both.
 The RUC Net Amount is subsequently used as an input for CC 6620, RUC and RTM Bid Cost Recovery Settlement and for Pre-calculation Bid Cost Recovery Sequential Netting.
+For EDAM SCs, CC 6620 eventually feeds CC 66200 (RTM Bid Cost Recovery EIM Settlement) and will get their RUC bid cost recovery settlement under this latter charge code.

 RUC Bid Costs and RUC Market Revenue for a resource are set to zero in a Settlement Interval where the negative Uninstructed Imbalance Energy (UIE) is in excess of both (a) 5MWh divided by the number of Settlement Intervals in a Trading Hour and (b) 3% of the resource’s maximum capacity divided by the number of Settlement Intervals in a Trading Hour.

-For MSS entities that have elected gross settlement, RUC Bid Cost Recovery Amount is calculated the same as non-MSS entities.
-For MSS entities that have elected net settlement, RUC Bid Costs and RUC Market Revenue are calculated at the MSS level.

 Charge Code Requirements